Maryland Mechanic’s Liens Attorney

 Filing a construction lien is just the first step in collecting an unpaid debt for materials and/or labor from a construction or development project.
 A petition to enforce the lien must also be filed, and the deadline for filing an enforcement petition is one year from the date that the initial mechanic’s lien was filed.
 If this deadline is missed, the claimant may lose the ability to enforce the lien, even if the lien is established by the court.
 To help prevent this from happening, a petition to establish the lien and a petition to enforce the lien are often combined into one court filing.

-What Can be Collected through a Mechanic’s Lien?
+What Can be Collected Through a Mechanic’s Lien?

 Damages that may be collected through a construction lien may include payment for: